 There are few parts of Tajikistan more impressive than this northwest corner and if the Pamirs nearly steal the award for most impressive mountainscapes, they lose on accessibility and convenience.
 The Fann mountains stand as one of the best trekking destinations in Central Asia.
 The scenery here is at times truly magnificent.
-In the northwestern edge of Tajikistan, near the border with Uzbekistan, lay the rugged and stunning Fann Mountains, a branch of the Western Pamir-Alay Range.
-They split the northern territory of the country, in the Fergana Valley, from Dushanbe and the south part of Tajikistan.
+The fann mountains are located in the northwestern edge of Tajikistan, near the border with Uzbekistan and they are a branch of the Western Pamir-Alay Range.
+Fann Mountains split the northern territory of Tajikistan, in the Fergana Valley, from Dushanbe and the other southern part of Tajikistan.

 Shining mountain lakes bound with sheer cliffs and remote peaks sum to the mysterious beauty of the region.
 In the hillsides and flanks of the azure blue lakes there are sparse juniper and birch forests.
 Iskander-Kul is the largest lake in the Fanns, located just 25 km off the main north-south route (Dushanbe – Khujand) through the mountains, near several picturesque villages.
-It is the single most famous site in the area and a popular stop along the road.
-Another famous sight is the chain of “7 lakes” in the Mogisendarya River valley directly south from Penjikent, where one can stay in homestays in the small villages between the treks.
+There are also two long tunnels to avoid the hardest passes of the mountain range.

 Fann mountains can be easily accessed from Penjikent in the northwest part of Tajikistan or from Dushanbe from the south and Khujand in the north.
 Make sure to stop on some of the villages on the road.
 Medival Tajik mountain villages are still very rural areas and the people are extremely hospitable.
 Inhabitants still dress traditionally and follow the ways of their ancestors.